bdevel/clojure-intro/README.md

 # Intro To Clojure

 ### Setup
+To play with ClojureScript without installing anything use the [online REPL](https://clojurescript.io/).

 Install [OpenJDK](https://github.com/AdoptOpenJDK/homebrew-openjdk) `brew cask install adoptopenjdk`

 Install a Clojure build tool, [Leiningen](https://leiningen.org/) with `brew install leiningen` for mac.
 Then start a